StikyPiston/dotkeeper/README.md

 To get started, create a folder in `~/.dotkeep` with the name of your **keep**.
 A **keep** is a place where dots are kept.
 Like a **plot** in Rancher.

+## Info

+To learn how to use Dotkeeper, see the [wiki](https://github.com/StikyPiston/dotkeeper/wiki)

 ## Installation

 ### Method 1: Homebrew